Unos Panas Ahí: History

-Unos Panas Ahi won awards in Venezuela such as: the Alma Mater New bands 2001, Urbe best song of the year 2002, Unimet (Universidad Metropolitana) new bands 2002, UCAB (Universidad Catolica Andres Bello) music contest 2002.
+Unos Panas Ahí won awards in Venezuela, such as the Festival Alma Mater Nuevas Bandas in 2001, Urbe's Best Song of the Year in 2002, the Unimet Nuevas Bandas competition in 2002, and the UCAB music contest in 2002.

-In March 2010, The Poggi's & Unos Panas Ahi recorded the English version of the song "The Little Mammoth" with a similar version of the original video on YouTube.
-The song was released in the online stores on April 20, 2010.
+In March 2010, Unos Panas Ahí & The Poggi's recorded an English version of "El Mamut Chiquitito" ("The Little Mammoth Song") accompanied by a video similar to the original, which was uploaded to YouTube.
+The song was released on digital stores on April 20, 2010.